-- Use tweezers or plyers to carefully pull the spines out of the prickly pear.
+- Use tweezers or plyers to pull the spines out of the prickly pear, carefully.

 How to cut a cactus pear:

 Cutting a cactus pear is easy once the spines are removed.
-Place the pear on a cutting board and take a sharp knife and cut both ends off.
-Next, make a horizontal slice of the knife about ⅛ of an inch down the skin.
+Place the pear on a cutting board, and take a sharp knife, and cut both ends off.
+Next, make a horizontal knife slice about ⅛ of an inch down the skin.
 You should be able to peel the skin off, leaving just the fruit.

 The bummer about prickly pears is their seeds.
-They are hard as rocks and not really edible in their current form.
-You will need to either remove them if you are using pieces of the fruit or strain them out if you want the juice.
+They are hard as rocks and not edible in their current form.
+You will need to either remove them if you use pieces of the fruit or strain them out if you want the juice.
 Some brave people make cactus pear seed oil out of them, but that takes a lot of special equipment.

 How to remove the seeds:

 The best way to remove the seeds is to press the fruit through a fine-mesh strainer.
 The juice can pass through into a glass.
-If you want to have chunks of fruit, you can eat the fruit then spit out the seeds.
-It isn't ideal, but whichever you do, be careful because the seeds are small but rock hard.
+If you want to have chunks of fruit, you can eat the fruit and then spit out the seeds.
+It isn’t ideal, but whichever you do, be careful because the seeds are small but rock-hard.